umamaheshmadala/sync_warp/docs/stories/STORY_8.10.8_Realtime_Enhancement.md

 ### As a user, I want to:

-1. **See edits instantly** - When someone edits a message
+1. **See read receipts instantly** - ✅ When someone reads my message, ticks turn CYAN
-2. **See deletes instantly** - When someone deletes a message
+2. **See new messages instantly** - ✅ Without page refresh
-3. **See reactions instantly** - When someone reacts to a message
+3. **See sidebar update** - ✅ Last message preview updates in realtime
-4. **See read receipts** - When someone reads my message
-5. **Sync archive/pin** - When I archive/pin on one device, see it on all devices

 ### Acceptance Criteria:

-- ✅ All UPDATE events sync in < 500ms
+- ✅ All INSERT events sync in < 500ms
-- ✅ Optimistic updates for own actions
+- ✅ Read receipt updates sync in < 500ms
-- ✅ Server state wins on conflicts
+- ✅ Sidebar conversation list updates on new message
-- ✅ Works offline with queue
 - ✅ No duplicate events
+- ✅ Visibility-based read marking (not on arrival)

 ---